A rare species of fern that has experienced a rapid decline and has a high risk of extinction in England.

 Historically it has been threatened by sites becoming scrubbed over, and its reliance on newly created or maintained rock faces.
 In recent years the run of exceptionally hot summer periods and the detrimental impact this has had on plants in England have given cause for concern that climate change may also have a large impact on this and other species which occupy bare rock niches.

-A distinctive fern with long slender, almost grasslike leaves.
-It can form dense clusters.
-The fronds are monomorphic, with no difference between fertile and sterile fronds.
-The leaf blades are narrow (<0.5cm), usually 4-8cm long and stiff, with a leathery texture.
-They can grow up to 8cm and often, but not always, have a forked tip.
-Blades are green turning to a purple/brown at the base.
-The sori are linear, covered with pale indusia with entire edges.
+This distinctive fern has long slender, almost grasslike leaves which can form dense clusters.
+The fronds are monomorphic and can grow up to 8cm, and often, but not always, have forked tips.
+Blades are green turning purple to brown at the base, and sori are linear and covered in pale indusia.

-Forked Spleenwort is evergreen and long-lived, but does exhibit some dieback at the end of the summer growth season, especially in droughtprone situations.
-Like other ferns it has a double-generational lifecycle, but little is known or published about the precise ecological needs of the gametophyte.
-It is likely to develop in cracks in rock faces before the adult sporophyte emerges.
+Forked Spleenwort is evergreen and long-lived, but does exhibit some dieback at the end of summer.
+Like other ferns it has a double generational lifecycle, but little is known about its gametophyte stage.